keithbuhler/keithbuhler.github.io/slideshows/business5capitalism.md

 MacDonald's owns their stuff.
 You own your stuff.
 Starbucks owns their stuff.
 Keeneland owns their land.

-The governement "owns" (and manages them for our communal ownership) public parks, the White House, Frankfurt, military equipment, etc.
+The government "owns" (and manages them for our communal ownership) public parks, the White House, Frankfurt, military equipment, etc.

 </section>
 <section data-markdown>